What’s The Best Glue On Polystyrene / StryofoamOn September 5, 2016 Intermediate 2 Comments Tags: Model Making

-Just a quick post on the what is best glue for Styrofoam and Polystyrene expanded foam, both hugely popular making landscape, hills and inclines.
+Just a quick post on the what is the best glue for Polystyrene and Styrofoam expanded foam sheets, both hugely popular making landscapes, hills and inclines.

 Before going further, there is a lot of confusion around these materials so it’s worth clarifying exactly what material I’m referring to here.

 Is it Polystyrene, Styrofoam or Expanded Polystyrene Foam?

 Although often used interchangeably these terms shouldn’t be confused.

-The material I’m gluing here is expanded Polystyrene expanded foam.
-It’s available in sheet and block format and most often used for packaging but is great for landscape modeling.
 Typically white in colour, the expanded foam variant is made of small beads giving a light-weight, soft corky, texture.
-It’s easy — although messy — to work with and can be cut with a knife or hot blade (the fumes are from heating foam board are highly poisonous and this should only be done in well ventilated areas — I do it in my shed with the extractor fan running).
+It’s easy — although messy — to work with and can be cut with a knife or hot blade (the fumes are from heating foam board are highly poisonous and this should only be done in well-ventilated areas — I do it in my shed with the extractor fan running.

 If you’re interested, it’s made by expanding Polystyrene beads under heat and bonding them together.

 Styrofoam meanwhile is blue in colour and most often used in building construction — for pipe insulation etc — and while it’s is often mistakenly used as a generic name for expanded Polystyrene foam it’s actually the brand name for the product from Dow Chemical Company.
 The same glue I suggest below will work for this as well.

-Polystyrene – in its non-expanded form – has completely different properties to the expanded foam variety.
-It’s a hard plastic, usually in sheet form, and used as the construction material for many of the model kit buildings on layouts.
+Injection-molded Polystyrene has completely different properties to the expanded foam variety.
+It’s a hard plastic, often in sheet form, and used as the construction material for many of the model kit buildings on layouts.
 I won’t discuss the glue for this in this post.

 What Not To Use For Gluing Styrofoam and Polystyrene Sheet

-Just before getting to the best glue to use, it’s worth nothing that there are two glue types you definitely don’t want to be using with Polystyrene foam boards.
+Just before getting to the best glue to use, it’s worth noting that there are two glue types you definitely don’t want to be using with Polystyrene foam boards.

-These are the hot-glue varieties in glue-guns, the heat will melt the foam, and the super glues type adhesives which will dissolve the foam boards.
+These are the hot-glue varieties of glue-guns, where the heat will melt the foam, and the super glues type adhesives which will dissolve the foam boards.